PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

    1. [ ] Manager: Schedule weekly [1:1 meetings](/handbook/leadership/#1:1-meetings) with new team member.
 1. [ ] People Ops (Admin): [Add blank entry to team page](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#blank-entry) (only the start date and position, use "logo-extra-whitespace.png" for the picture) so the team can see when new people are joining.
 1. [ ] People Ops (Admin): Add to phishing testing platform.
 1. [ ] People Ops (Admin): Check if new team member indicated who they were referred by (in bottom of application, in Workable).
-If no referral indicated, check with new team member by asking in this issue "@{new team member} please let people ops know if you were referred by another GitLab team member; otherwise we will assume you were not".
+If no referral indicated, check with new team member by asking in this issue "@{new team member} please let People Ops know if you were referred by another GitLab team member; otherwise, we will assume you were not".
 If there is a referral indicated, ping @brittanyr in this issue with the referral name.
     1. [ ] People Ops (Specialist): If the new team member was referred, add the referral bonus to BambooHR.
 1. [ ] People Ops (Admin): Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
 Template text: